 Origin: United States (Riverside, California), 1960s

-Key Development Facts:
+Key Development facts:

 - Selectively bred for an exceptionally docile temperament.